DeepDoge/nostr-scripts/README.md

 ## External Payments

-Rollupstr does not become a balance ledger.
+Nostr-Scripts does not become a balance ledger.
 Value moves in systems that supply client-verifiable receipts, such as Lightning, Ark v2, Fedimint, or on-chain Bitcoin.

 Scripts may require those proofs: